jjspreij/macos.setup/README.md

 ## Notes

-- Scripts default all software to "Yes" (press Enter to install)
+- Scripts default all software and settings to "Yes" (press Enter to install/enable)
-- Press "n" to skip any software installation
+- Press "n" to skip any software installation or system setting
 - Config file is shared between both scripts
 - Homebrew permissions are automatically fixed for multi-user setups
 - Stage Manager setting only disables wallpaper click, not Stage Manager itself
+- Template config file provided with recommended defaults